 This concentration is designed for accounting and tax professionals who seek to use analytics to improve strategic planning and decision-making.
 Students will expand their knowledge of analytics through the practical application of business tools increasingly used in the accounting profession.
 Building upon the topics covered in the introductory course on data analytics for accountants, students will gain key skills utilized in the analysis and communication of business accounting data.
-Topics covered in this concentration include statistical analysis through the utilization of programming languages Python and R; relational data bases, data-mining, and business intelligence systems; and effective communication through the use of visualization tools.
+Topics covered in this concentration include the automation of processes and analysis of accounting and tax data through the utilization of popular software tools; emerging technology that is changing the business landscape; and effective communication of information gained through analyzing data through the use of visualization tools.
 This program is a STEM-designated degree program.